 - Nonsteroidal Anti-inflammatory Drug (NSAID), Ophthalmic

-Inhibits prostaglandin synthesis by decreasing the activity of the enzyme, cyclooxygenase, which results in decreased formation of prostaglandin precursors.
+Inhibits prostaglandin synthesis by decreasing the activity of the enzyme, cyclooxygenase 1 and 2, which results in decreased formation of prostaglandin precursors.

 Theoretically, systemic absorption may occur following ophthalmic use (not characterized); anticipated levels are below the limits of assay detection

 Postoperative ocular inflammation/pain: Treatment of postoperative inflammation and reduction of ocular pain following cataract surgery.

 There are no contraindications listed in the manufacturer’s labeling.

 Documentation of allergenic cross-reactivity for nonsteroidal anti-inflammatory drugs (NSAIDs) is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

 Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to bromfenac, or any component of the formulation.